 - You are having trouble with friends and/or relationships

 - You are having trouble with your medication

 Our headspace centre services are FREE.
 If we don’t have a service available at our centres, we will help you look for other free services or services that are low cost in our area. headspace is covered by Medicare and we only require you to bring your Medicare card to your first appointment.
 Don’t worry if you are unable to access this card!
 We will sort this out upon your initial visit to headspace.

 4. Do I need to make an appointment?

-Most young people will make an appointment before coming into headspace, however at headspace Dandenong and Narre Warren you can also drop in without an appointment.
-One of our friendly intake workers will see you if they are available. headspace Dandenong and Narre Warren will usually have one intake worker available each day, on each site, so that you can get the support you need at the right time.
+Most young people will make an appointment before coming into headspace, however at headspace Narre Warren and Pakenham you can also drop in without an appointment.
+One of our friendly intake workers will see you if they are available.
+We will usually have one intake worker available each day, on each site, so that you can get the support you need at the right time.
 You can also call us to make an appointment on 1800 367 968.
-Other people can also make an appointment for you on your behalf if you are not comfortable to do so yourself.
-Some of these people can be a family member, friend, GP or school counsellor.
-Our opening hours for both centres are as follows:
+Other people can also make an appointment for you on your behalf if you are not feeling comfortable to do so yourself.

 5. What do I do if I need help in an emergency?

 We understand that things can happen for young people that may be distressing.
 This could include thoughts of wanting to hurt yourself, or thoughts of suicide.
 If this is going on for you - attend your nearest emergency department.
 In our regions, these are located at:

 - Casey Hospital Emergency Department - Casey Hospital, 62-70 Kangan Dr, Berwick VIC 3806